CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/backup_sd_desktop.md

 Projects/SD-Connect/project_number/sdd-backup-secserver-1683868755/my_data.csv-2023-05-15-07:41
 ```

-Note that you have to refresh the Data Gateway conenction in order to see the changes in SD Connect.
+Note that you have to refresh the Data Gateway connection in order to see the changes in SD Connect.